Fighter

 Weapon Proficiency & Specializations

-As a master of weapons, the fighter is able to have Weapon Specialization.
+As a master of weapons, the fighter is able to train in Weapon Specialization.
 Weapon specialization enables the fighter to use a particular weapon with exceptional skill, improving his chances to hit and cause damage with that weapon.
 A fighter character is not required to specialize in a weapon; the choice is up to the player.
-No other warrior class not even the Ranger or Paladin—is allowed weapon specialization.
+No other warrior class, not even the Ranger or Paladin, is allowed weapon specialization.
 However, priests of certain deities are allowed to specialize with some weapons.

 Fighters are also able to practice Style Specialization, mastering particular fighting styles.
 See Weapon Proficiencies for more information.